iRONStoolbox/iRONStoolbox/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AndresPenuela/iRONS.git/master)

 In the section **A - Knowledge transfer** you can start with the Notebook **iRONS/Notebooks/A - Knowledge transfer/1.a.
 Simple example of how to use Jupyter Notebooks.ipynb**.
-You can also go directly to this Notebook by clicking on this [link](https://mybinder.org/v2/gh/AndresPenuela/iRONS/HEAD?filepath=Notebooks%2FA%20-%20Knowledge%20transfer%2F1.%20Simple%20example%20of%20how%20to%20use%20Jupyter%20Notebooks.ipynb)

 <img src="iRONS/util/images/Executing Simple Example.gif" width = "800px">

-In the section **B - Implementation** you can start with the Notebook **iRONS/Notebooks/B - Implementation/1.b.
-Bias correction of weather forecasts.ipynb**
+In the section **B - Implementation** you can start with the Notebook **iRONS/Notebooks/B - Implementation/1.a.
+Downloading ensemble weather forecasts.ipynb**.

-🚨 Note in the section **B - Implementation** the Notebook **iRONS/Notebooks/B - Implementation/1.a.
-Downloading ensemble weather forecasts.ipynb** can only be run locally after installing iRONS.

 ## Installing iRONS locally